SanicTK2/iidxguide/docs/dp_finger_basic.md

 ## Before we begin

-In this post, I have summarized the DP hand positions that I use.
+In this post, I have summarized the DP finger placement that I use.
 This post is not about “DP must be played this way” but it’s closer to “DP can be played this way”.
-I think that for DP hand positions, there is no one answer to rule them all, but I thought it would be useful to share a set of positions I use while I play.
+I think that for DP finger placement, there is no one answer to rule them all, but I thought it would be useful to share a set of positions I use while I play.

 This post is split into three parts.
 In this post – basics – I will talk about how each finger corresponds to button(s).
 Everything below is in reference to the **right** hand. ☆ refers to the IIDX scale, and ★ refers to the insane (発狂) BMS rating.